Expenses are a crucial part of reducing the income tax and national insurance paid in the UK.

 There are certain times when there is an exception to this rule.

-- Example of Business expenses:
+- Example of Business cost:

 - Professional Fees